Prathamanchan/Pratham-Anchan/README.md

 ## About Me

-I'm Pratham, 23 year old.
+I'm Pratham.
 I completed my B.Tech (2014-2018) in the Department of Electronics and Communication Engineering at NMAMIT Nitte.
 My research interests include VLSI, embedded system and robotics.
 During my B.Tech, I worked research projects on Crappy Cash a bio and plastic waste segregator as an initiative to swachh bharat.

 Presently, I am exploring various fields that I am not acquanited to.
 I believe they will ultimately help me to do better research in my field by understanding the needs and concerns of societies.
 In this journey, I’ve completed more than 5 online courses on the MOOC platforms such as edX and NPTEL.